Thomas-J-Watson-Library/Marc-Record-Sets/README.md

 - **MMA_Pubs_records_2020_04_fulltext**: Annually updated MARC record set for online Metropolitan Museum of Art publications (last update May 19, 2020)
 - **Onestar_Press_PDFs**: Included here is a zip file of 294 MARC records (.mrc) of the complete catalog of Onestar Press.
 Each   bibliographic record includes an 856 to the PDF of the publication, which Watson Library has uploaded to AWS and has made publically accessible.
-- **Timeline of Art History Records**: 1,036 MARC records for the Heilbrunn Timeline of Art History articles that are featured on The Metropolitan Museum of Art website
+- **TOAH_2020_07_16**: 1,036 MARC records for the Heilbrunn Timeline of Art History articles that are featured on The Metropolitan Museum of Art website